kr-yashwant/WebCrawler/README.md

 Input Specifics:
 ---------------
 The project uses CrawlInvoker to invoke the CrawlController that controls multiple threads by implementing Crawlers.
-These crawlers parse a specific URL each and then save the unique URLs to a file which has to be declared in Constants.java.
+These crawlers parse a specific URL each and then save the unique URLs to a file which has to be determined from user input.

 Execution Specifics: